Georgia Piedmont region geology affecting radon levels

 Professional CRM reports show hourly data, so rain spikes are visible in context

 If your test happened during unusually heavy rain and the result is borderline (2-4 pCi/L), a follow-up long-term test will provide a more representative annual average.
 But do not delay an initial test waiting for perfect weather.
+Schedule a professional radon test today.
 Check your area's risk level with our radon risk lookup.

 7. Do Mitigation Systems Handle Weather Spikes?